algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 ### Rounding Errors and Operation Order

+The result of a floating-point computation may depend on the order of operations despite being algebraically correct.

-Note is that while most operations with real numbers are commutative and associative, their rounding errors are not: even the result of $(x+y+z)$ depends on the order of summation.
-Compilers are not allowed to produce non-spec-compliant results, so this disables some potential optimizations that involve rearranging operands.
+For example, while the operations of addition and multiplication are commutative and associative in the pure mathematical sense, their rounding errors are not: when we have three floating-point variables $x$, $y$, and $z$, the result of $(x+y+z)$ depends on the order of summation.
+The same non-commutativity principle applies to most if not all other floating-point operations.

+Compilers are not allowed to produce [non-spec-compliant](/hpc/compilation/contracts/) results, so this annoying nuance disables some potential optimizations that involve rearranging operands in arithmetic.
 You can disable this strict compliance with the `-ffast-math` flag in GCC and Clang.

-For example, if we add `-O3` and `-ffast-math` and re-compile this snippet, it runs [considerably faster](/hpc/simd/reduction) and also happens to output the correct result, 33554432 — although you need to be aware that the compiler also could have chosen a less precise computation path.
+If we add it and re-compile the code snippet above, it runs [considerably faster](/hpc/simd/reduction) and also happens to output the correct result, 33554432 (although you need to be aware that the compiler also could have chosen a less precise computation path).

 ### Rounding Modes